-Art4Equality is an initiative launched in 2019 supporting gender equality themed art exhibitions and special projects including films and public art by female identifying artists and allies.
+Art4Equality is an initiative launched in 2019 supporting equality themed art exhibitions and special projects including films and public art by female identifying artists and allies.

 The mission of Art4Equality is to create empowering artwork and exhibitions that can impact social change, raise awareness and inspire our community.
-Art4Equality additionally facilitates opportunities by providing mentorship to female identifying artists, as well as special programing such as panel discussions, performances, and educational art events.
+Art4Equality additionally facilitates opportunities by providing mentorship to artists, as well as special programing such as panel discussions, performances, and educational art events.

 Art4Equality empowers by creating a platform for progress.
 By supporting the work of underrepresented and marginalized artists, Art4Equality demonstrates the value, quality, and diversity of their contributions to the community, encourages an inclusive dialogue, and promotes equality for all.